 It wasn’t something I planned to do.
 I had an outfit already picked out, but when I went to get dressed I discovered that the shirt no longer covered my growing baby bump.
 So I found myself trying on every shirt and dress in the house.
-Clothes were strewn about in a panic as I rummaged through every drawer, hamper and closet not two hours before I was supposed to meet up with the photographer.
+Clothes were strewn about in a panic as I rummaged through every drawer, hamper, and closet not two hours before I was supposed to meet up with the photographer.
 Then I saw it.
 Hanging quietly in the corner of my closet where it had remained for the last 7 and a half months: the dress I wore to Jon’s funeral.

 I remember the first time I saw it.
 Jon and I were walking through the mall and I thought it was lovely.
 If I was the kind of girl who shopped, I would have bought it right then.
 But even when Jon said that if I liked it I should get it, my practical nature left it on the hanger.
 What occasion would I have to wear a dress like that?

 The day I bought the dress was… I don’t even know how to describe it.
 I didn’t want to go anywhere, but I definitely did not want to go to the mall to shop for a black dress.
 One more reminder that I was now a widow.
-I felt like one of those poor souls in western movies that get drug behind a horse.
+I felt like one of those poor souls in western movies that get dragged behind a horse.
 I had to go forward no matter how much pain I was in.
 There was no other choice.

 Jon and I had walked the mall three days before he died.
 I needed to buy some new running shoes and he had to get something for the wedding he sang for the following day.
 (I wonder if that couple ever found out their wedding singer died two days later?
 I hope they remain blissfully unaware.)

 As I robotically followed my mother and sisters through the mall, I could see myself and Jon a few days before; like ghosts sitting in the food court and walking by the stores.
-I felt like throwing up or melting into a puddle of snot, spit and tears.
-Instead I put one foot in front of the other and tried to hide the fact that I was trembling.
+I felt like throwing up or melting into a puddle of snot, spit, and tears.
+Instead, I put one foot in front of the other and tried to hide the fact that I was trembling.

 It turned out that JC Pennys was having a dress sale.
 I scanned through the racks of reds and blues looking for a widow’s black dress.
-Then I saw the it, the same dress I had admired some weeks before.
+Then I saw it, the same dress I had admired some weeks before.
 I didn’t bother looking for any others.
 I tried it on and that was that.

 I didn’t know I was pregnant on the day of the funeral.
 As I spent the last few minutes alone with Jon, weeping as I ran my fingers through his hair and kissed his forehead, I had no idea that I was carrying his son.
 When I found out a day or two later I wept just as hard.